 And when the political process increasingly frustrates the enforcement and implementation of the Constitution, politicians and civil society will turn to the courts to seek endorsement of their concerns.

-These actions, now known as in South Africa as a form of “lawfare”, frequently place the courts in an awkward position.
+These actions, now known in South Africa as a form of “lawfare”, frequently place the courts in an awkward position.
 That’s because they have to rule on emotive political questions.
 But, provided that they resist the temptation to exceed their assigned constitutional role, the judges must engage with the issues and attempt to resolve the disputes presented to them.

 Judges thus function on the political plane, not in a party political sense, but because they exercise public authority.